rolinmb/investing/README.md

 # stock_chart.py
 <ul>
 <li>Utilizes the API from AlphaVantage to generate a chart for specified stock/ETF ticker/symbol</li>
+<li>Chart is created from daily close prices for the dedsired stock/ETF</li>
 <li>First and only argument is the ticker/symbol</li>
 <li>Dependencies: Pandas, Matplotlib, alpha_vantage</li></ul>
 <br />